-A deputation is a group of people appointed to take part in a formal process on behalf of a wider group.
+Citizens or other interested bodies have the right to request the Council’s committees and sub-committees receive deputations from persons wishing to address councillors on agenda business to be discussed.
+A deputation is a group of up to 10 people appointed to take part in a formal process on behalf of a wider group.

 The member of the public will usually represent a larger group of people or organisation with a cause related to the purpose of the committee.
 This representative is known as a deputation.

-The Council and the Executive do not normally receive deputations.
-Committees and sub-committees may agree to receive deputations.
+Meetings of the Council and the Executive do not normally receive deputations.
+However, Committees and sub-committees may agree to receive deputations.
 This adds the opinions, feedback and concerns of the person/group wishing to speak to the committee agenda.

 At the committee meeting